-A client has the rights identified in sections 144.651, 148F.165, 253B.03, and 254B.02, subdivision 2, as applicable.
+A client has the rights identified in sections 144.651, 148F.165, and 253B.03, as applicable.
 The license holder must give each client at service initiation a written statement of the client's rights and responsibilities.
 A staff member must review the statement with a client at that time.

 At service initiation, the license holder must explain the grievance procedure to the client or the client's representative.
 The grievance procedure must be posted in a place visible to clients, and made available upon a client's or former client's request.
 The grievance procedure must require that: